 If you tow another boat, use adequately strong, floating line.
 Begin the towing carefully, avoid jerks, and do not overload the engine.

 The owner of the boat should consider the measures necessary for securing the boat's towrope.

-If you are towing, or if your boat has to be towed, attach the towline to the anchoring bollards.
+If you are towing, or if your boat has to be towed, attach the towline to the anchoring bollards as per the image.